Skip to Content

 The approval link says “expired” or “already processed.”

 Links expire after one hour.
-If pairings changed since the link was sent, a new link is issued automatically.
-Check for the most recent approval email.
+If pairings changed since the link was sent, a new release is issued automatically.
+Open the Notifications tab on the Manage page (or check your inbox) for the most recent release.

 A player says they did not receive a notification.

-Confirm the player opted in to SMS notifications during registration.
-Check the Registrations tab for their communication preferences.
-SMS delivery is not guaranteed and may be delayed by carrier routing.
+Confirm the player opted in to notifications during registration, and on which channel.
+Check the player’s communication preferences on the Manage page.
+SMS and email delivery are not guaranteed and may be delayed.

 See something that needs updating? .